ForthOS is a complete, standalone operating system for the PC.

 it onto a disk partition and boot directly from your hard disk.

-ForthOS is the basis for the
+ForthOS was the basis for the

 author's own experimental software work; unlike many other Forth